PRA7H1K/sef/README.md

-# Massachusetts Science and Engineering Fair
+# Science and Engineering Fair
 ### This repository contains the code for a website for our Science and Engineering Fair project.
 #### Temporary domain: https://sef.prathik.me